-I write blogs about stress, so the notion of making that process itself stress-free is of great interest to me.
+I write blogs about stress, so making that process itself stress-free is of great interest to me.

 The best blogs kind of write themselves.

-- You create a skeleton structure to flesh out – I tend to create a Word document when I get a brief (if a guest blog) or decide a subject to schedule into my marketing plan.
-Even if it’s just a title and a word count at the top, it just feels like progress has been made and that sets the scene for the thoughts to grow, develop and make their way to the page.
+I create a Word document when I get a brief (if a guest blog) or decide a subject to schedule into my marketing plan.
+Even if it’s just a title and a word count at the top, someone has made it just feels like and that sets the scene for the thoughts to grow, develop and make their way to the page.
 Then I might add some subtitles or the first phrases of a numbered list like this one.
 If there’s a structure in place, it just seems a question of filling it and that can help arrange the thoughts so the content just flows out when ready.